These Earth and climate scientists have stopped flying, or fly less. Each speaks strictly on his or her own behalf.

 My experience is that effective advocacy starts when we change our own lives.
 I’ve found it empowering to reduce my own emissions, and also surprisingly fun.
 I haven’t found low-energy living to be a sacrifice.

-Peter is an Earth scientist at the Jet Propulsion Laboratory / Caltech, speaking on his own behalf.
-He uses satellite and in situ data to study clouds and climate, and his research is wandering into other areas too.
+Peter is an atmospheric scientist at the Jet Propulsion Laboratory / Caltech, speaking on his own behalf.
+He uses satellite and in situ data to study clouds, tornadoes, and climate.
 He obtained his Ph.D. in physics from Columbia University, and originally searched for gravitational waves with the LIGO collaboration before switching to Earth science due to a need to learn about climate change.
 His book, Being the Change: Live Well and Spark a Climate Revolution describes what one person can do in response to the massive problem of global warming.
 Peter is the founder and editor of noflyclimatesci.org.

 I started my experiment not to fly anymore after the Paris climate conference in late 2015.
 Some thoughts that were important for my decision to experiment with no-flying: